xebia-functional/coding-guidelines/java/README.md

 ### 4.8.
 Enums

-Constraint arguments by using type safe enumerations.
+Constrain arguments by using type safe enumerations.

 **Correct:**